 So here goes, our Gorgeous Guide to the Top 10 Yorkshire Festivals:

-- Deer Shed Festival As I have two young children, the family-orientated Deer Shed Festival of music & arts is definitely very close to my heart.
-Held in Topcliffe North Yorkshire there are loads of excellent facilities for children and handy extras like pre-erected tents. www.deershedfestival.com
+As I have two young children, the family-orientated Deer Shed Festival of music & arts is definitely very close to my heart.
+Held in Topcliffe North Yorkshire there are loads of excellent facilities for children and handy extras like pre-erected tents.

 Held in a pretty North York Moors market town, the Malton Food Festival packs a serious punch with some heavy-weight foodies in attendance.
-The Godfather of Italian cooking, Antonio Carluccio, is a regular as are various other local and celebrity chefs.
-Excellent Yorkshire Street Food section.
+The Godfather of Italian cooking, Antonio Carluccio, is a regular here as are various other local and celebrity chefs.
+There is an excellent Yorkshire street food section.

 Another family-friendly option.
-Small and intimate festival with the focus on Folk music, but in recent years has added a more diverse program of poetry and film.
+A small and intimate festival with the focus on folk music, but in recent years has added a more diverse programme of poetry and film.
 Recommend taking some time to explore Beverley while you’re here.